miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Tseng hide his guns faster and Carson's killing being logged.
 Fixed being stuck on warrens gate and added ammo to Society roof.
 Corrected Python script that broke when renaming the patch folder.
-Added links for beta videos to Restoration Doc, thanks to tarulu.
+Made hunters attack Tung and Barabus turn off Potence more often.
-Made hunters in Santa Monica attack Tung if they meet him outside.
+Fixed pier water, warehouse ladder and some SM interesting places.
-Restored water splashing at pier and missing ladder at warehouse.
+Corrected some mistakes in the walkthrough and minor text issues.

 v10.8                                                  21.03.2021
 -----